22 Top Rioja Wineries You Can’t Miss on Your Next Trip to Spain

 It’s also worth noting that there’s another small town called Haro within Rioja’s borders.
 This is a much quieter, humble town where many of the wine production and storage facilities reside.
 Some of the wineries we discuss in this guide offer tours and tastings in Haro at these facilities.

 *Winetraveler Side Trip Suggestion: Consider visiting the incredible city and foodie capital of the world: San Sebastián!
 No other city in the world is home to as many Michelin-star restaurants per square kilometer.
-If you’re staying in San Sebastián, you can also schedule a private day tour through Rioja with lunch included.
+If you’re staying in San Sebastián, you can also schedule a private day trip with a tour guide through Rioja with lunch included.

 Those who are staying or plan to stay in Bilbao can book private tours ahead of time as well.